 Rhindecon Side Effects

-Note: This page contains side effects data for the generic drug phenylpropanolamine.
-It is possible that some of the dosage forms included below may not apply to the brand name Rhindecon.
+Note: This document contains side effect information about phenylpropanolamine.
+Some dosage forms listed on this page may not apply to the brand name Rhindecon.

 Cardiovascular adverse effects may be associated with phenylpropanolamine (the active ingredient contained in Rhindecon) Phenylpropanolamine can cause a significant rise in heart rate.
 Hypertension and arrhythmias may be problematic in susceptible patients.
 Cardiovascular side effects have also included an increased risk of hemorrhagic stroke.[Ref]